-In this example, we will configure RTI Routing Service remotely.
+In this example, we will configure Routing Service remotely.
 We won't see data being routed until we remotely enable an auto topic route after the application is started.
 Then we will change a QoS value and see that it takes effect on the fly.

-- 1. Start RTI Shapes Demo on domain 0 (the default domain).
-We'll call this the Publishing Demo. - 2.
-Start a second copy of RTI Shapes Demo on domain 1.
-We'll call this the Subscribing Demo.

-3. Start RTI Routing Service by entering the following in a command shell:
+- 1. Start Shapes Demo.
+Its Configuration dialog will pop up automatically.
+Keep the default settings as they are and click Start.
+We'll call this the Publishing Demo.
+It uses domain ID 0. - 2.
+Start a second copy of Shapes Demo.
+When its Configuration dialog pops up, change the Domain ID to 1 and click Start.
+We'll call this the Subscribing Demo. - 3.
+Start Routing Service by entering the following in a command shell:

+cd <installation directory for Routing Service>

 '''

-cd <installation directory for RTI Routing Service>

-scripts/rtiroutingservice \

--cfgFile example/shapes/administration.xml \
+scripts/rtiroutingservice -cfgFile example/shapes/administration.xml \

 -appName MyRoutingService -cfgName example

 '''

 - 4. In the Publishing Demo (domain 0), publish some Squares, Circles and Triangles. - 5.
 In the Subscribing Demo (domain 1), subscribe to Squares, Circles and Triangles.

-Notice that no data is routed to domain 1.

-6. On a different or the same machine, start the RTI Routing Service shell:
+Notice that no data is routed to domain 1. - 6.
+On a different or the same machine, start the Routing Service shell:

 '''

-cd <installation directory for RTI Routing Service>

-scripts/rtirssh -domainId 0
+cd <installation directory for Routing Service> scripts/rtirssh -domainId 0

 '''